-☐ Open the Advanced > DNS > Client > Static Hosts dialog. ☐ In the table, click the ## button.
-The dialog displays the Create window. ☐ In the Index column, specify the value 1. ☐ In the Name column, enter the hostname, for example device1. ☐ In the IP address column, specify the IPv4 address to be mapped example 192.168.3.9.
-You can also specify a valid IPv6 address Click the Ok button.
+☐ Open the Advanced > DNS > Client > Sta atic Hosts dialog. ☐ In the table, click the ## button.
+The dialog displays the Create window ☐ In the Index column, specify the value : 1. ☐ In the Name column, enter the hostnan ne, for example device1. ☐ In the IP address column, specify the IF example 192.168.3.9.
+You can also specify the IF or a specific that the specific transfer is the specific transfer of transfer of transfer of the specific transfer of tra Pv4 address to be mapped to the hostname, for pecify a valid IPv6 address. ☐ Click the Ok button.
 The device adds a table row.
-The device sends data packets dir recipient with the IP address 192.168.3.9. rected to device1 to the $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. enable To change to the Privileg ed EXEC mode. configure To change to the Configu ıration mode. dns client host add 1 name device1 ip 192.168.3.9 To map the hostname device1 ip 192.168.3.9. vice1 with the IP address dns client adminstate To enable the Client funct ion globally.
+The device sends data packets directed to device1 to the recipient with the IP address 192.168.3.9. $\ \square$ Apply the settings temporarily.
+To do t his, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dns client host add 1 name device1 ip 192.168.3.9 To map the hostname device1 with the IP address 192.168.3.9. dns client adminstate To enable the Client function globally.